anniesbooth/anniesbooth.github.io/_pages/about.md

   - /about.html
 ---

 I'm an Assistant Professor in the Department of Statistics at NC State.
 My research focuses on surrogate modeling of computer experiments including uncertainty quantification, active learning, Bayesian optimization, and reliability analysis.
-My recent work has focused on deep Gaussian process surrogates; I maintain the open-source [deepgp](https://cran.r-project.org/package=deepgp) R-package on CRAN.
-I earned my Ph.D. in Statistics at Virginia Tech, where I was advised by [Bobby Gramacy](https://bobby.johnson-gramacy.com/) and [Dave Higdon](https://www.stat.vt.edu/people/stat-faculty/higdon-david.html).
+My recent focus has been on developing deep Gaussian processes as surrogate models; I maintain the open-source [deepgp](https://cran.r-project.org/package=deepgp) R-package on CRAN.

+I earned my Ph.D. in Statistics at Virginia Tech in 2023, where I was advised by [Bobby Gramacy](https://bobby.johnson-gramacy.com/) and [Dave Higdon](https://www.stat.vt.edu/people/stat-faculty/higdon-david.html).

 Click [here](/files/BoothCV.pdf) to view my complete CV.